agerasev/flatty/README.md

 ### Validation

 Not any combination of bytes are valid representation of flat type.
-For example, `Bool` has only two valid states: `0` and `1`, or `FlatVec` length must not be greater than its capacity. `valiadte` can be used to check that data is valid for specific flat type, or `from_bytes`/`from_mut_bytes` also perform such check.
+For example, `Bool` has only two valid states: `0` and `1`, or `FlatVec` length must not be greater than its capacity. `validate` can be used to check that data is valid for specific flat type, or `from_bytes`/`from_mut_bytes` also perform such check.

 When you trust your data, then you can omit validation using unsafe `from_bytes_unchecked`/`from_mut_bytes_unchecked`, but this will cause an UB if data is invalid.